Root's latest hundred adds to India agony in third Test - RFI

 After India took the new ball, Root went to fifty in style with a back-foot forcing shot off Shami through point for four -- his seventh boundary in 57 balls faced.

-Malan then square-cut a four off Shami to go to 49 before a single off the paceman saw him to a 99-ball fifty including eight boundaries.

-He was, however, caught behind off Mohammed Siraj with the last ball before tea to leave England 298-3.
+Malan, the world's top-ranked Twenty20 batsman, reached the landmark in 99 balls before he was caught behind off Siraj on the stroke of tea to leave England 298-3.

 Root, in front of a crowd of 16,721 that included his parents, was in complete control as he completed a hundred in just 124 balls when he clipped the tiring Ishant Sharma to the midwicket boundary for his 12th four.